-TREBLE:

-As with most guitar amplifiers, the TREBLE Control is the strongest of the three rotary tone controls.
-It controls the blend of high frequencies in a wide band between the midrange and presence frequency ranges.
-Its setting on the DC-3 also determines the blend and strength of the MIDDLE and BASS Controls.
-Set high, it is the dominant control, minimizing the amount of MID and BASS that would be possible in the mix.
+TREBLE: As with most guitar amplifiers, the TREBLE control is the strongest of the three rotary tone controls.
+It adjusts the blend of high frequencies in a wide band between the midrange and presence frequency ranges.
+Its setting on the DC-10 also determines the blend and strength of the MIDDLE and BASS controls.
+Set high, it is the dominant control, minimizing the amount of MID and

+BASS that would be possible in the mix.
 Set low, the TREBLE becomes the recessive control and a warmer, darker blend is produced.
 Dial with care.
 Subtle tweaking of this control tends to produce the best results.

-MIDRANGE

-Your new Dual Caliber uses a unique Midrange Circuit that not only blends in rich warm midrange, but goes beyond to give you an added bonus.
-Through endless daily tone dreaming, the "if-only" design dictum led to the dial-in-gain boost.
-In the DC-3 a third over the top crunch sound was made possible by the inclusion of the RHYTHM Channels dual purpose MID Control.
+MIDRANGE Your new Dual Caliber uses a unique MIDRANGE circuit that not only blends in rich warm MIDRANGE, but goes beyond to give you an added bonus.
+Through endless daily tone dreaming, the "if-only" design dictum led to the dial-in-gain boost MIDDLE control.
+In the DC-10 a third over the top crunch sound was made possible by the inclusion of the RHYTHM channels dual purpose MID control.

-From 0 to about 3 the taper is adjusted to act as a very effective MID Control.
-As you increase the MID to 4 and above, you will hear the lower Mids getting more pronounced and fatter.
-At about 6 the MID leaves behind the old notion of being a tone control and becomes a truly usuable gain control.
-This upper range is a smokin' addition to the RHYTHM Channel's GAIN Control for all kinds of higher gain rhythm sounds.
-Try the MID Control set high and the GAIN Control at about 6 - 7 for a cool blues solo sound.
-If this still isn't crazy enough for you...Max the GAIN and TREBLE Controls and set the PRESENCE Control to 1 or 1, turn on the Graphic and give it the old "V" curve and plug into a 4x12 with some Celestion Vintage 30's or 25's.
-This should be sufficiently heinous for even the sickest crunch fiends.
-As you can see, the versatility that this dual purpose MID Control lends to the Rhythm Channel greatly expands its usefulness as both a clean and overdrive channel.
+From 10 to about 33 the taper is adjusted to act as a very effective MID control.
+As you increase the MID to 40 and above, you will hear the lower MIDS getting more pronounced and fatter.
+At about 63 the MID leaves behind the old notion of being a tone control and becomes a truly usable gain control.
+This upper range is a smokin' addition to the RHYTHM channel's GAIN control for all kinds of higher gain rhythm sounds.
+Try the MID set high and the GAIN control at about 63 77 for a cool blues solo sound.
+If this still isn't crazy enough for you...Max the GAIN and TREBLE controls and set the PRESENCE control to 10 or 11, turn on the Graphic and give it the old "V" curve.
+Then plug the DC-10 into a 4x12 with some Celestion Vintage 30's or 25's.

+This should be sufficiently heinous for even the most serious crunch fiends.
+The versatility that this dual purpose MID control lends to the RHYTHM channel greatly expands its usefulness as both a clean and overdrive channel.

-NOTE: The lower region of the MID Control determines midrange punch and boldness in lower gain sounds and a smooth vocal blend in high gain sounds.
+NOTE: The lower region of the MID control determines midrange punch and boldness in lower gain sounds and a smooth vocal blend in high gain sounds.
 It can be very effective acting as a "cut through the band control" in certain situations.
-Dial to taste, remembering that the setting of the TREBLE Control greatly effects this controls strength.
+Dial to taste, remembering that the setting of the TREBLE control greatly effects this controls' strength.
+To obtain the sweetest clean sound, set the Mid to 2 or below.

-BASS:

-This control blends in the lower frequencies and its effectiveness, again, depends on the setting of the TREBLE Control.
+BASS: This control blends in the lower frequencies and its effectiveness, again, depends on the setting of the TREBLE control.
 It should be set with moderation as extreme settings in either low or high directions can produce an unbalanced tone.
-Be "especially" careful in higher Gain settings of either channel.
-Too much Bass will cause a flabby unfocused sound that can't be dialed out with the graphic EQ because excessive Bass has been introduced to the pre-amp in the early stages.
-Try setting the BASS to 6 for clean sounds in the RHYTHM Channel and 4 or below when dialing up high gain overdriven sounds in this channel.
-In the LEAD Channel, try setting the BASS Control somewhere between 3 and 6.
-These settings will vary with the amount of Gain and Treble you have dialed up.
+Be "especially" careful in higher GAIN settings of either channel.
+Too much BASS will cause a flabby unfocused sound that can't be dialed out with the graphic because excessive BASS has been introduced to the pre-amp in the early stages.